Bunnings: marketplace guide

 By default, Mirakl-based marketplaces follow the schedule below:

-Can I map attributes on ChannelEngine and in the Mirakl back-end?
+Can I map attributes on ChannelEngine and on the Mirakl platform?

-No. Mapping attributes in the Mirakl marketplace back-end interferes with ChannelEngine's content export.
-Therefore, it is recommended to stick to categorizing and mapping content only on ChannelEngine.
+No. Mapping attributes on the Mirakl marketplace platform interferes with ChannelEngine's content export.
+Therefore, it is recommended to categorize and map content only on ChannelEngine.

 Why am I not receiving feedback on my content and/or offer exports?

-Chances are you are receiving the feedback.
-However, different types of error report can take a couple of hours or several days to be generated:
+Chances are that you are receiving the feedback.
+However, different types of error reports can take a couple of hours or several days to be generated:

 - Offer feedback